 Here's a simple guide to help you understand the UX Designer role.
 Explore their average salary, job opportunities, and actionable steps that outline what you need to become one.

 The term "User Experience" implies the interaction of a person with a product or service, such as mobile apps, websites, gaming software, etc.

 User Experience Design considers how a person feels when using a product or service.
 It is creating and designing functional and enjoyable digital products and services.

 2. What Is An User Experience Designer/UX Designer?

 UX Designers combine market research, product development, and design strategy to create consistently meaningful and relevant user experiences for digital products, processes, and services.

-They research why and how customers will use their business’ products and services.
-They work from start to the end of the product development process, including strategy, design, branding, usability, accessibility, product interaction, and function testing.
+They research why and how customers will use their business' products and services.
+They work from the start to the end of the product development process, including strategy, design, branding, usability, accessibility, product interaction, and function testing.